 Wider spreads make that process even more visible.
 When the distance between bid and ask expands, each transaction occurs across a larger gap.
 If participation is also thinning, price discovery becomes less smooth and more jumpy.
 The result is a form of volatility that looks rougher in practice: not only larger moves, but more uneven movement between traded levels, faster reversals, and a greater chance that execution friction itself becomes part of the observed price change.

 This is why weak liquidity often acts as an amplifier rather than a root cause.
 The initial disturbance may still be news, repositioning, hedging, or a broader change in risk appetite.
-What fragile market conditions do is magnify the visible response.
-They reduce the market’s ability to absorb that pressure without disorder, so realized movement ends up reflecting both the underlying shock and the strain of getting trades completed through a thinner environment.
+Fragile market conditions magnify the visible response by reducing the market’s ability to absorb pressure without disorder, so realized movement ends up reflecting both the underlying shock and the strain of getting trades completed through a thinner environment.

 Why the same shock can look very different in different market conditions